SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ParameterChanges/ChangeParameterDescription.md

 Changes to parameter descriptions will be approved in case one of the following conditions is met:

 - The current parameter description is wrong
-- The current parameter description is not user friendly (for example an abbreviation is used instead of writing the description in full)
+- The current parameter description is not user friendly (e.g. an abbreviation is used instead of writing the description in full)

 All other parameter description changes will generally be rejected.

-In case a customer really insists that the description should be changed, an Information Template can be created to change the description on the DMS of the customer.
+In case a customer really insists that the description should be changed, an information template can be created to change the description on the DMS of the customer.